-an immersive XR atlas of justice, memory and possibility
+an immersive atlas of justice, memory and possibility

 what if justice wasn’t a dream but a direction?

-The work is anchored by a core theory: our capacity to imagine just futures is constrained not by a lack of empathy, but by the architectures of information—who controls it, how it circulates, and whose stories are deemed credible.
-Our imaginations are stifled by what is rendered invisible, inaccessible, or illegible.
+The work is grounded in a core theory: our capacity to imagine just futures is constrained not by a lack of empathy, but by the architectures of information—who controls it, how it circulates, and whose stories are deemed credible.
+When histories are rendered invisible, inaccessible, or illegible, imagination narrows.

 “isn’t the foundation of activism faith in what could be?"